agazinakou/Nova/README.md

 ## Why

-Nova.css is a cool, fun and cross-browser effect set so you can use them in your web and mobile projects as ionic.
+Nova.css is a cool, fun and cross-browser effect set so you can use them in your web and mobile projects as [Ionic Framework](https://ionicframework.com/).
 Ideal for emphasis, home pages, sliders, and adding water in general.

 ## Download
-You can get it on npm.
+You can get it on [npm](https://www.npmjs.com/).

 `npm install nova.css --save`